iyubondyrev/correct_script.cli/README.md

 curl -s https://raw.githubusercontent.com/iyubondyrev/correct_script.cli/main/install.sh | bash
 ```

+Ensure Java is installed on your machine to utilize this CLI tool effectively.
+It is tested and optimized for OpenJDK version 17.0.8.1.

 This script will download the latest version of `correct_script.cli.jar` from the GitHub releases, place it into `/opt/correct_script.cli/`, and set up an alias `correct_script` for easy execution from the terminal.
 After the installation you will have to restart your terminal or do (you will get instructions from the installation script)
 ```bash
 source .zshrc/.bashrc